-A help desk allows the IT department to respond to unexpected issues within IT infrastructure or the services they provide.
-A help desk is reactionary, and is used to manage problems when they arise, allowing for them to be logged, tracked and (hopefully) finally resolved.
-Help desks will focus on facilitating communication between support staff and end users to help solve problems, and its purpose is to keep things running on a day to day basis.
+A help desk is used to manage customers’ problems when they arise, allowing for them to be logged, tracked, and (hopefully) finally resolved.
+It focuses on facilitating communication between support staff and end-users to help solve issues, and its purpose is to keep things running on a day-to-day basis.

-Help desk software allows you to manage customer requests as effectively as possible.
-Ideally, it’s a place where your team stores everything related to customer service.
-Tickets, tasks, logs, reports — and more.
+Such software lets you manage client requests as effectively as possible.
+Ideally, it’s a place where your team stores everything from tickets, tasks, and logs to reports and more.